MySQL provides an authentication plugin that implements SHA-256 hashing for user account passwords.

 the location of the client-side plugin.

-Create the account and specify that it authenticates using
+Create the account and specify that it authenticates using the

 CREATE USER 'sha256user'@'localhost' IDENTIFIED WITH sha256_password;